 Pack an Overnight Kit for Your Pet

-Having an overnight kit to help you manage the circumstances of moving can be quite helpful.
+Having an overnight kit to help you manage the circumstances of moving can be pretty helpful.
 Toiletries, a change of clothes, your medication, and a few snacks can keep you going while managing the unpacking process.
-Your pet would enjoy the same luxuries!
+Of course, your pet would enjoy the same luxuries!
 When you are moving long-distance with animals, including their bed, a favorite toy, food, and whatever meds you need to manage their health.

 It would help if you also traveled with a spare leash and collar with a dog as an extra precaution level.
 Then remember to schedule some extra time for a few bathroom stops.